 If you suspect a plumbing leak, immediately turn off the water pump and/or the campground water valve.
 Run any faucet inside the Airstream until the water stops flowing.
 This removes any remaining pressure in the water lines so that the leak will stop or at least reduce to a trickle.

-You should make every effort to prevent water from settling in cabinetry or on the floor, as it will eventually cause permanent stains or rotted wood if left to sit.
+Important: Make every effort to prevent water from settling in cabinetry or on the floor, as it will eventually cause permanent stains or rotted wood if left to sit.

-Third, trace the leak
+3. Trace the leak

 This is the trickiest step, so take your time.
 Jumping to conclusions about the source of a leak will just get you chasing your tail.
 Take a few deep breaths and prepare to work methodically as you trace the water back to its source.
-Here are the tracing tips I follow:

-2. Use a flashlight.
+- Use a flashlight.
 It's indispensable when trying to isolate leaks.
 The light will reflect off water droplets, and illuminate the dark spaces inside cabinetry.

-3. Keep a roll of paper towels handy.
+- Keep a roll of paper towels handy.
 Quite often a piece of aluminum wall or plastic plumbing will feel wet because it is cool, and this makes it very difficult to tell is something really is leaking (or being dripped on).
 A small piece of paper towel touched to the surface will tell you conclusively if it is wet.

-4. Look up and sideways.
+- Look up and sideways.
 This may seem elementary but remember that water always goes down.
 If something is wet, look above it for the source.
 Water may also appear to run sideways along pipes, electrical wires, floors, and countertops.

-5. Be aware of the Airstream's tilt.
+- Be aware of the Airstream's tilt.
 Campsites and RVs are rarely perfectly level, and the furniture and floors inside them are even less level, so the water may run in unexpected directions.
 Don't assume that because water is pooling under the bathroom sink that the leak is coming from there.
 Trace it carefully and make sure it's not running under cabinets or around the floor perimeter from some other source.

-6. Open and look inside all cabinets.
+- Open and look inside all cabinets.
 A common leak is from the kitchen or bathroom sink drain plumbing.
 The connections on the black plastic "P-trap" sometimes vibrate loose during travel.
 If this is the source of your leak you can easily fix it by hand-tightening the plastic rings.

 Not sure where these access panels are, or how to remove a drawer?
 I show you and explain what's behind them in the video below.
 In our Borrego Springs situation, our leak was behind the panel to the water pump.
 It was there (with the assistance of my flashlight and paper towel) that I was able to conclude that a fitting on the water pump was the source of the leak.

-Fourth, isolate or repair the leak if possible
+4. Isolate or repair the leak if possible

-It would be great if you could fix the problem immediately every time.
+It would be ideal if you could fix the problem immediately every time.
 But for the moment let's assume you found this leak on a camping trip and it's not convenient to haul off to an RV service center at the moment.
 Your goal at this point is to keep the Airstream functional without causing further damage, until you can get the problem fixed.

 P-traps under a sink can come loose during towing.